bamlab/dev-standards/react-native/react-navigation/unmount-compoenent-on-page-change.mo.md

 ## Steps *(~5min)*

  - Add a props `myFeatureIsActivated` on the component with default value at `true`
- - In the render method, display you compoenent only if `myFeatureIsActivated` is at true :
+ - In the render method, display you component only if `myFeatureIsActivated` is at true:

  ```jsx
 return (